Sephiroth (Final Fantasy)

 Sephiroth (セフィロス, Sefirosu) is a character and the main antagonist of Square's 1997 role-playing video game Final Fantasy VII.
 A former soldier of the megacorporation Shinra and the coworker of Zack Fair and superior of Cloud Strife, he possesses superhuman physiology as a result of an experiment in which Shinra injected him with cells from the extraterrestrial lifeform Jenova when he was still a fetus.
 Upon discovering this, Sephiroth becomes consumed by rage and vengeance, decides to take control of the Planet by harnessing its life force and annihilating all life on it to become a god amidst the destruction.
 Sephiroth's background and role in the story are expanded upon in the Compilation of Final Fantasy VII.
 Additionally, he appears as a guest character in other video games and media, such as a recurring boss in the Kingdom Hearts series and as a playable character in Super Smash Bros.
 Ultimate.

 Character designer Tetsuya Nomura conceived and designed Sephiroth as an antagonist and foil to Cloud, as he rejects his identity to fulfill what he believes to be his destiny, while Cloud re-affirms his self-worth amidst a similar crisis of identity.
 In Japanese, Sephiroth has been voiced by voice actor Toshiyuki Morikawa in the majority of his appearances.
 He was voiced by Shin-ichiro Miki in Ehrgeiz and Yūichirō Umehara as a young Sephiroth in Ever Crisis.
 In English, Sephiroth has been voiced by Lance Bass in Kingdom Hearts (2002), and by George Newbern in Kingdom Hearts II (2005) and the Compilation of Final Fantasy VII metaseries (2004–present).
 In Final Fantasy VII Remake (2020), he was voiced by Tyler Hoechlin, a role he reprises in the remastered Crisis Core: Final Fantasy VII Reunion (2022), replacing Newbern's English performance in the original release, as well as Final Fantasy VII Rebirth (2024).
+Travis Willingham would take over the role for the trilogy's final installment, Final Fantasy VII Revelation (2027), due to Hoechlin being unavailable to return.

 Sephiroth has been well-received within the video game community and is highly ranked on many lists of the best video game villains and Final Fantasy characters based on his role in the narrative and his high challenge level.
 He was also the subject of analysis as a Final Fantasy villain who lost his humanity upon learning of his alien heritage, and how he attempts to corrupt Cloud by exploiting his mental weaknesses.